10 Causes of Pain on Your Right Side

 - If the problem is a kidney infection, it may be best to take antibiotics, and in the case of appendicitis, surgery will be needed.

-The most important things is that, if you have any questions or symptoms, you must consult your doctor for diagnosis and your peace of mind.
+Above all, the most important thing is to consult your doctor for diagnosis and for your own peace of mind.